cogniolabs/darkmode/README.md

-# DarkMode Plugin
+# Darkmode Plugin

-DarkMode is a simple and feature-rich dark mode plugin for your website.
+Darkmode is a simple and feature-rich dark mode plugin for your website.
 It allows you to easily implement a dark mode toggle on your web pages, with customizable color schemes and options.

 ## Features